Make Unusual Drum Loops with Comb Filter

-Comb filter
+Comb Filter

 The core effect of this tutorial is the comb filter.
-In signal processing, a comb filter is a filter implemented by adding a delayed version of a signal to itself, causing constructive and destructive interference.
+In signal processing, a comb filter is implemented by adding a delayed version of a signal to itself, causing constructive and destructive interference.
 Furthermore, the frequency response of a comb filter consists of a series of regularly spaced notches, giving the appearance of a comb.

 ~Percussion Loop - Unprocessed